efuller-gov/dm3k/docs/dev_env.md

 - docker (v19.03+)  see https://docs.docker.com/get-docker/
 - docker-compose (v1.27+)  see https://docs.docker.com/compose/install/

+*Note*: if your user is added to the docker group, you can omit `sudo` from the following commands.

 ### Installation Procedure

 from the main directory of the repo run...